 The book further explains this concept, “priming, is a proven mechanism within the human brain, whereby exposure to a particular idea, word, or image will change the probability of the subject choosing A versus B at a subsequent decision point.”
 Imagine the decisions you’re faced with daily, even hourly.
 Your primed brain will go with the option that supports what you’ve primed it to do.
 Talk about a time and stress saver!

 You need to meditate on what you already know and value.
-Priming will put you on the path (and keep you on it) to the direction you want your life going in.
+Priming will put you on the path (and keep you on it) to the direction you want your life going in. ( See this post on how to indentify your values)

 Read more in Scott’s book, Surf the Seesaw – Unconventional Essays on Balance, Beauty and the Meaning in Life.